ACanalejo/cwps_continuity_and_change_unilu2022/README.md

 - Identify the main theories of party system formation and change in Western Europe

-- Apply these theories to analyse different cases from a comparative and historical perspective
+- Apply these theories to analyse specific cases from a comparative and historical perspective

 - Understand the concept of electoral volatility and interpret it using its most common empirical indicators